 Click the link here to learn more about improving the agriculture enabling environment from our Policy and Learning Brief developed during our state summits.

-The Agribusiness Investment Activity’s three main components are:
+The Agribusiness Investment Activity’s four main components are:

-The Agribusiness Investment Activity strategy includes but is not limited to the following key pillars:
+The Activity’s strategy includes but is not limited to the following key pillars:

-- Working with public and private sector partners, including agribusinesses, financial institutions, investment groups, and business development service providers to facilitate greater engagement with MSMEs and potential agro-entrepreneurs in their value chains;
+- Establishes Public-Private Partnerships: The Activity works with public and private sector partners, including agribusinesses, financial institutions, investment groups and business development service providers to facilitate greater engagement with MSMEs and potential agro-entrepreneurs in their value chains.

-- Connecting entrepreneurs and MSMEs to services (e.g., business plans, loan applications) that support them from inception to the formation and growth of profitable, sustainable enterprises.
-Special emphasis will be given to MSMEs that are women-owned or have the potential to hire significant numbers of women and youth; Supporting the development of new financial products suitable for MSMEs and entrepreneurs and implementing public awareness programs to enhance financial literacy and management;
+- Elevating Business Development Services: The Activity connects agribusiness MSMEs to business development services (e.g., business plans and loan applications) that support them from inception to the formation of profitable, sustainable enterprises.
+Special emphasis is given to MSMEs that are women- and youth-owned or have the potential to hire significant numbers of women and youth.

-- Linking MSMEs and entrepreneurs with larger firms in the selected value chains to facilitate commercially viable and sustainable business linkages; and
+- Enhancing Business-to-Business Linkages: The Activity links MSMEs with larger firms in the selected value chains to facilitate viable and sustainable business linkages.

-- Addressing policies that restrict or constrain the ease of doing business, including registration, licensing, obtaining land, access to finance and investment, and exporting.
+- Supporting Policy Enabling Environment: The Activity addresses policies that restrict or constrain the ease of doing business, including registration, licensing, obtaining land, collateral restrictions and access to finance and investment.